Sattwik/Sattwik.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth-year graduate student in the [Nanoscale and Quantum Photonics group](https://nqp.stanford.edu) at Stanford University, advised by [Prof. Jelena Vućkovič](https://web.stanford.edu/~jela/).
+I am a fifth-year graduate student in the [Nanoscale and Quantum Photonics group](https://nqp.stanford.edu) at Stanford University, advised by [Prof. Jelena Vućkovič](https://web.stanford.edu/~jela/).
 I received my Bachelor of Technology (Electrical Engineering) degree from [IIT Bombay](https://www.iitb.ac.in/) in 2018.

-My research interests till date have broadly included quantum optics and quantum control theory.
-Recently, I have also been interested in variational quantum algorithms, and tensor network methods for quantum many-body physics and machine learning.
+My research experience has been both theoretical and numerical in nature and has broadly involved applying tools from optimization theory to problems in quantum computing and quantum optics.
+I am currently looking for industry positions.

 ##### [CV]({% link /assets/pdf/sdm_cv.pdf %}) | [Email](mailto:sdmishra@stanford.edu) | [Twitter](https://twitter.com/SattwikDM)